-The Auditor reveiwed the training records of contractors and volunteers.
-A review of records reveal the facility is training contractors and volunteers prior to enlisting their services.
-The facility has suspended all volunteer services due to COVID-19 restrictions in the facility.
-Each contractor and volunteer has signed the OPA-T10 form.
-The facility also utilizes a Volunteer Orientation Program to train volunteers.
+The Auditor reviewed the training records of the authorized contractor.
+A review of the training record reveals the agency ensured the contractor received training prior to enlisting services.
+The agency suspended all volunteer services due to COVID19 restrictions in the facility.
+The authorized contractor signed the OPA-T10 form upon completion of training.
+The facility would utilize the agency's Volunteer Orientation Program to train volunteers in the event volunteers were authorized to perform services in the facility.
 The booklet includes the agency's zero-tolerance policy and how to report allegations of sexual abuse and sexual harassment.

-The Auditor conducted formal interviews with contract personnel.
-Contractors verified they had been provided training related to the agency's zero-tolerance policy and how to report allegations of sexual abuse and sexual harassment.
+The Auditor conducted formal interviews with the authorized medical contractor.
+The contractor verified she had been provided training related to the agency's zero-tolerance policy and how to report allegations of sexual abuse and sexual harassment.
 The Auditor asked specific questions related to the agency's policies and procedures for reporting allegations of sexual abuse and sexual harassment.
-Contractors understand the requirements for reporting allegations, information and knowledge related to such.
-Contractors were asked to explain the responsibilities under the NCDPS polices related to sexual abuse.
-Each contractor provided responses that reveal they understand their responsibilities according to the agency's policies and procedures.
-Contractors are aware the NCDPS maintains a zero-tolerance policy towards acts of sexual abuse and sexual harassment.
+The contractor understands the requirements for reporting allegations, information and knowledge related to such.
+The contractor was asked to explain the responsibilities under the NCDPS polices related to sexual abuse.
+The contractor provided responses that revealed she understands her responsibilities according to the agency's policies and procedures.
+The contractor is aware the NCDPS maintains a zero-tolerance policy towards acts of sexual abuse and sexual harassment.

 The facility has not conducted volunteer services since the onset of COVID-19.
-The Auditor did not conduct an interview with a facility volunteer.
+As such, the Auditor did not conduct an interview with a facility volunteer.
 The agency maintains records that volunteers received information and understand how to report allegations of sexual abuse and sexual harassment and their responsibilities under the agency's prevention, detection and response policies and procedures.
+The Auditor verified such at other agency facilities.

-The Auditor concluded the facility is appropriately training volunteers and contractors and staff ensures documentation of training is maintained.
-The Auditor determined through a review of agency policies, procedures, training curriculum, training records, acknowldegement forms, and interviewing contractors the facility meets the requirements of this standard.
+The Auditor concluded the agency is appropriately training volunteers and contractors and staff ensures documentation of training is maintained.
+The Auditor determined through a review of agency policies, procedures, training curriculum, training records, acknowledgement forms, and interviewing a contractor the facility meets the requirements of this standard.

-115.33 Inmate education Auditor Overall Determination: Meets Standard Auditor Discussion
+115.33 Inmate education

 The North Carolina Department of Public Safety policy requires all offenders receive, during reception, information explaining the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and instructions on how to report incidents or suspicions of sexual abuse and sexual harassment.
 Policy requires during intake all offenders receive comprehensive education about sexual abuse and sexual harassment within 30 days of intake and upon transfer to a different facility.
-The comphrehensive education includes:
+The comprehensive education includes: